yanivle/yanivle.github.io/_posts/2010-01-03-really-equal-naturally.md

 bgGradientOpacity: darker
 syntaxHighlighter: no
 ---
-You have a set of 2N+1 natural numbers, with the following property: if you remove any one element, you can partition the remaining 2N elements into two sets A and B, each of size N, such that the sum of the N numbers in set A equals the sum of the N numbers in set B. Prove that all the numbers in the original set are equal.
+You have a set of 2N+1 real numbers, with the following property: if you remove any one element, you can partition the remaining 2N elements into two sets, *A* and *B*, each of size N, such that the sum of the N numbers in set *A* equals the sum of the N numbers in set *B*.
+Prove that all the numbers in the original set are equal.

+### Spoiler Alert - Hint Ahead
-Try to solve the riddle in the more general case, where the numbers are not necessarily natural, but arbitrary reals (some knowledge of algebra is helpful here).
+Start by trying to solve the riddle for the special case where the set contains only *natural numbers* instead of general reals.